biorack/BASTet/doc/basic_workflows.rst

 Workflow Tools
 ==============

-Similar to the py:mod:`omsi.workflow.driver.cl_analysis_driver` (and the corresponding tool py:mod:`omsi.tools.run_analysis`) for running single analysis tasks, BASTet provides basic tools for executing complete workflows via the concept of workflow dirvers.
-Users may implement their own drivers using the approbriate base classes py:mod:`omsi.workflow.driver.base`.
+Similar to the :py:mod:`omsi.workflow.driver.cl_analysis_driver` (and the corresponding tool :py:mod:`omsi.tools.run_analysis`) for running single analysis tasks, BASTet provides basic tools for executing complete workflows via the concept of workflow dirvers.
+Users may implement their own drivers using the approbriate base classes :py:mod:`omsi.workflow.driver.base`.

-Some basic drivers and tools are already available with BASTet, e.g., via py:mod:`omsi.workflow.driver.cl_workflow_driver` module (and the corresponding tool py:mod:`omsi.tools.run_workflow`) is a driver for executing workflows from the command line.
-Here we can drive one or multiple workflows defined via workflow scripts, directly from the command-line.
+Some basic drivers and tools are already available with BASTet, e.g., the :py:mod:`omsi.workflow.driver.cl_workflow_driver` module (and the corresponding tool :py:mod:`omsi.tools.run_workflow`) defines a driver for driving and executing one or multiple workflows defined via workflow scripts, directly from the command-line.

 Workflow Scripts
 ----------------

 Workflow scripts are regular python scripts that include the i) creation of the analusis objects, and ii) full or partial definition of analysis parameters but usually **NOT** the actual execution of any of the analyses.
-Following our example from earlier, we may simply save the following code python source file, e.g, `normalize_image`.
+Following our example from earlier, we may simply save the following code in python source file, e.g, `normalize_image.py`.

 .. code-block:: python